BackendBaz/Jedliks-Toy-Car-Console-App/README.md

 2. Display the distance driven
    - It returns the distance as displayed on the LED display
 3. Display the battery percentage
+   - It returns the battery percentage as displayed on the LED display
 4. Update the number of meters driven when driving
 5. Update the battery percentage when driving
 6. Prevent driving when the battery is drained